 Some fantasy fiction, such as R.A.
 Salvatore's Forgotten Realms novels and the Fighting Fantasy gamebooks published in the 1980s and 1990s, depicts demons as being horribly bored and depressed by their endless existence in Hell, the novelty of torturing their servants and fellow demons having long since worn off.
 Of course, their boredom and frustration make them all the more eager to torture humans and other mortal creatures when they find their way to our world.

-Aro of the Volturi is an example, according to Word of God: "After three thousand years, you start to go nuts.
+Aro of the Volturi is somewhat of an example, according to Word of God: "After three thousand years, you start to go nuts.
 That is what was intended for Aro in the book, and I hope it's in the movie."

 Byron's closet drama Manfred is a melodramatic refashioning of the Faust legend.
 When he summons seven Spirits who swear to do his bidding, he asks not for power but for forgetfulness.
 The entire play is his search for death, since the star under which he was born cursed him to live forever.

 The "naturally immortal species are immune to this" angle is subverted with the Tiste Andii, who have become rather bored and depressed with life since they have nothing to do and nothing to look forward to.
 Their Warrior Prince Anomander Rake tries to overcome this by involving his people in conflicts they don't actually have anything to do with just to give them a reason to fight and to go on.